ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 # Connecting to iSCSI LUNs on Linux
 {: #mountingLinux}

 These instructions are mainly for RHEL6 and Centos6.
 Notes for other OS were added, but this documentation does **not** cover all Linux distributions.
-If you're using another Linux operating systems, refer to documentation of your specific distribution and ensure that the multipath supports ALUA for path priority.
+If you're using another Linux operating systems, refer to the documentation of your specific distribution, and ensure that the multipath supports ALUA for path priority.
 {:note}

-For example, you can find Ubuntu's instructions for iSCSI Initiator Configuration [here](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){: external} and DM-Multipath setup [here](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){: external}.
+For example, for more information about Ubuntu specifics, see [iSCSI Initiator Configuration](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){: external} and [DM-Multipath](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){: external}.
 {: tip}

-Before you start, make sure the host that is accessing the {{site.data.keyword.blockstoragefull}} volume was previously authorized through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external}.
+Before you start, make sure the host that is accessing the {{site.data.keyword.blockstoragefull}} volume was previously authorized through the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic){: external}.
 {:important}

 1. From the {{site.data.keyword.blockstorageshort}} listing page, locate the new volume and click **Actions**.